julianmendez/soda/docs/README.md

 The following tools can be configured to have syntax highlighting:
 - IntelliJ (instructions are provided)
-- gedit (configuration file: scopus.lang)
+- gedit (configuration file: soda.lang)

 ## Build